Pregnancy

 18 REASONS YOU ARE NOT GETTING PREGNANT

-Last Updated on March 1, 2024 by Joshua Isibor
+Last Updated on August 29, 2024 by Joshua Isibor

-To an extent, the sight of pregnant women and babies on screen and in your neighborhood could even Intensify your cravings to become pregnant (usually as a married person).
+To an extent, the sight of pregnant women and babies on screen and in your neighbourhood could even Intensify your cravings to become pregnant (usually as a married person).
 If you are ready to conceive or give birth and pregnancy is not forthcoming, it becomes something to worry about, and finding the cause and possible solution is paramount.
 The joy of motherhood, conceiving and carrying your own baby, is what almost every woman craves.

 There are many reasons why a woman of reproductive age would find it difficult to get pregnant.
 These reasons differ among individuals, depending on your body mechanism.
 Most people don’t get pregnant on their first attempt.
 Whether this is your first attempt at conceiving or you’re beginning to count months of futile efforts, be aware that some infertility mysteries could cause havoc to pregnancy.
 Below are some that may be stopping you from getting pregnant.